 |Immunoregulation - CNRS URA 1961|

-Our lab studies the molecular mechanisms that control the differentiation and function of human helper T cell subsets and analyzes their role in infectious and inflammatory diseases.
+The lab studies the molecular mechanisms that control the differentiation and function of human helper T cell subsets, and analyzes their roles in the pathogenesis of inflammatory diseases.

 Differentiation of naïve CD4+ T lymphocytes into functionally distinct T cell subsets is essential for efficient immune responses against different types of pathogens.
 T helper type 1 (Th1) cells promote cell-mediated immunity and clear intracellular pathogens whereas Th2 responses are essential to combat parasites.
 The recently identified Th17 subset is required for defenses against extracellular bacteria and fungi.
-On the other hand, uncontrolled T helper cell responses play critical roles in the pathogenesis of various immunopathologies, such as allergies, asthma, chronic inflammatory and autoimmune diseases.
+On the other hand, CD4+ T cell subsets play key roles in the pathogenesis of chronic inflammatory/autoimmune diseases, allergies and asthma, indicating that regulation of the Th1, Th2 and Th17 pathways has profound effects on immunity to pathogens and the pathogenesis of various immune-mediated diseases.

 Control of human Th1 cell differentiation